gkdoc/pipenv/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
 ---

 Be sure to check the existing issues (both open and closed!).

+Check the [diagnose documentation](https://docs.pipenv.org/diagnose/) for common issues before posting!
+We may close your issue if it is very similar to one of them.
+Please be considerate, or be on your way.

+Make sure to mention your debugging experience if the documented solution failed.

 ------------